Language selection

 Enhances public safety by providing police and other law enforcement organizations with operational and technical support vital to the prevention and investigation of firearms crime both in Canada and internationally.
 Its goal is to reduce firearms-related death and injury in Canadian communities by regulating and promoting responsible ownership, use and storage of all firearms in Canada.

-Provides training to the Canadian Law Enforcement community in an effort to increase the knowledge base thus contributing to increased efficiency of Canadian Law Enforcement agencies/departments.
+Delivers advanced and specialized police education, training and executive development to law enforcement personnel across Canada and international partners.
+Provides training to the Canadian Law Enforcement community to increase the knowledge base thus contributing to increased efficiency of Canadian Law Enforcement agencies/departments.

 Promotes Canada, the RCMP, its communities and partners by delivering its ceremonial services to all Canadians as well as the international community.
 Ceremonial Support activities are delivered by the Musical Ride who tour Canada and abroad four to six months each year showcasing Canada's proud heritage and culture.
 This Program responds to both domestic and international requests for historical information about the RCMP.
 Additionally, the RCMP supports and develops government partners by providing RCMP members in Ceremonial dress at Special events (for example, Olympics, Expos, Summits) both domestically and internationally.
 Through the activities of this program, the RCMP contributes to Canada's vibrant culture and heritage.